-Sherlock Holmes Mystery Magazine: Currently closed except for non-fiction queries.
-Queries to editor Marvin Kaye <marvinnathankaye(at)yahoo.com>.
+Sherlock Holmes Mystery Magazine: Currently closed to fiction submissions.
+Non-fiction queries to to editor Marvin Kaye <marvinnathankaye(at)yahoo.com>.
 Do not query us here at The Black Cat; we aren't the editor!

 BLACK CAT MYSTERY MAGAZINE GUIDELINES

 Black Cat Mystery Magazine is a (relatively) new publication, debuting in September 2017, which showcases short mystery fiction.
 These guidelines are designed to help writers craft stories for publication in Black Cat Mystery Magazine.

 We want to feature stories by a mix of new and established authors.
 We don’t care about race, gender, age, height, weight, sexual orientation, political attitudes, or much of anything else about our authors.
 We don’t care if this is your five hundredth story or your very first story.
 We care about writing quality.
 Period.

 WEB SITE: bcmystery.com or wildsidepress.com

 SISTER PUBLICATIONS: Sherlock Holmes Mystery Magazine, Weirdbook Magazine, Startling Stories.

 OTHER MAGAZINES FROM WILDSIDE PRESS: Adventure Tales (not an open market).

 GUIDELINES: READ THEM, FOLLOW THEM!